 Let's look at an example of how not to do things: the standard American diet.
-Highly processed and refined foods such as ice cream, candy, cakes, cookies, pizza, burgers and junk food provide tons of energy, yet has a total nutritional density of about zero.
+Highly processed and refined foods such as ice cream, candy, cakes, cookies, pizza, burgers and junk food provide tons of energy throughout the day, yet has a total nutritional density of about zero.

 On the opposite side of the spectrum we're looking at whole and unprocessed plant foods:

 Starches, root vegetables, whole grains, legumes i.e beans and lentils, fruits and vegetables, nuts and seeds - all the plant foods as close to 'as grown in nature'.

 What these foods have in common is that they are very high in all kinds of life-sustaining nutrients, vitamins, minerals, phytochemicals, etc.